-You can specify the record length for FreeForm 1 jobs and the network locations (paths) for objects used by variable data printing (VDP), such as common objects, PPML objects, and VPS objects.
+You can specify the number of records to pre-parse for FreeForm jobs and the network locations (paths) for objects used by variable data printing (VDP).

-- 1 From Configure, choose RIP > VDP. - 2 If users will apply imposition or duplex printing to a FreeForm 1 job, select the length of the record: - Job Defines the record boundary as the entire job. - FreeForm Master Defines the record boundary as the length of the FreeForm master. - 3 Specify the number of records to examine (parse) while a VPS job is spooling.
+- 1 From Configure, choose RIP > VDP. - 2 If users will apply imposition or duplex printing to a FreeForm 1 job, select the length of the record: - Job Defines the record boundary as the entire job. - FreeForm Master Defines the record boundary as the length of the FreeForm master. - 3 Specify the number of records to examine while a job is spooling.

-If you type a number, the Fiery Server examines a sample number of records to determine whether the record length is consistent among records.
-If the records in this sample have the same length, the Fiery Server assumes all records in the job have the same length.
+If you type a number, the Fiery server examines that number of records as a sample for determining whether the record length is consistent among records.
+If the records in this sample have the same length, the Fiery server assumes all records in the job have the same length.

-If the Fiery Server detects that any of the records have a different length (whether you specify All Records or a sample number), the Fiery Server examines all records when necessary for processing or imposition purposes.
-If the Fiery Server does not detect any different lengths in the sample records at spool time, but detects a subsequent record with a different length, the user is prompted for further action.
+If the Fiery server detects that any of the records have a different length (whether you specify All Records or a sample number), the Fiery server examines all records when necessary for processing or imposition purposes.
+If the Fiery server does not detect any different lengths in the sample records at spool time, but later detects a subsequent record with a different length, the user is prompted for further action.

-- 4 Click Add to specify the network paths where the Fiery Server searches for common objects, PPML objects, and VPS objects. - 5 In the window that appears, type the path name. - When typing the path name, use the format of a mapped drive (for example, Z:\folder) or a UNC (for example, \computer name\folder). - 6 If the path is located on a computer that requires authentication, select Remote Server Authentication, and then enter the appropriate user name and password. - 7 Click OK. - 8 To add more paths, click Add and repeat these steps. - 9 Save your changes.
+- 4 Click Add to specify the network paths where the Fiery server searches for common objects. - 5 In the window that appears, type the path name. - When typing the path name, use the format of a mapped drive (for example, Z:\folder) or a UNC (for example, \ \computer name\folder). - 6 If the path is located on a computer that requires authentication, select Remote Server Authentication, and then enter the appropriate user name and password. - 7 Click OK. - 8 To add more paths, click Add and repeat these steps.